PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ### Saved insights

-No more recreating the same insight multiple times.
-You will now be able to save insights on PostHog without adding them to a dashboard.
-Further, you'll be able to see a list of insights created by other team members, and easily search them and filter them.
-We're investing a lot of effort to make sure you can better collaborate within PostHog.
+Tired of creating the same insights multiple times?
+You can now save insights on PostHog without adding them to a dashboard.
+Further, you're able to see, search and filter a list of insights created by other team members - which makes it a lot easier to collaborate with PostHog.

 {image here}